Thanhlam43k4/Big-Project-CI-CD-Software-on-Production/README.md

                         terraform apply

-        >In the AWS console you can see your EC2 instance with jenkins run in Docker(Ec2 instance already installed docker and run Jenkins in port 8080)
+        >In the AWS console you can see your EC2 instance with jenkins run in Docker(Ec2 instance already installed docker and run Jenkins in port 8080).

-        + You have the public IP of Ec2 instance, you can reach your app in  <public-aws-ip>:8080
+        + You have the public IP of Ec2 instance, you can reach your app in  <public-aws-ip>:8080.

         The image of pages:

 <img align = "center" alt = "coding" width = "400" src = "https://benmatselby.dev/img/jenkins-login-admin.png">

-        + After Login you need to install some plugin(KuberenetsContinousDeploy,Docker,Blueocean)
+        + After Login you need to install some plugin(KuberenetsContinousDeploy,Docker,Blueocean).

-        + You create a new item with Pipeline Project and you use Pipeline script with SCM option
+        + You create a new item with Pipeline Project and you use Pipeline script with SCM option.

-        *Note: You need to write some credentials like (docker registry, kubeconfigid)
+        *Note: You need to write some credentials like (docker registry, kubeconfigid).

+        +Before you run this job you must check your K8s cluster is active ?

-        You can run and you can see the project successfully
+        >>You can run and you can see the project successfully.

 <img align = "center" alt = "coding" width = "600" src = "https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjo12kzpGxAUXGK93c_6xvDY5jGHfugEyklNfk4hSkOG-k0VLbpyUn12T1_hLb_6ULHrvc9c6lyfruKLttlEFsWj1kXemLeZf9z2Oz7xFs-WfDg3D8XHW4Dw2tnSYpNxn_BrXRxPUYf_b5Hu6pkydY2k72XgW5F9lMOxhYdAwXy9O60IucVfkoV87q-Mw-P/s981/jenkins_workflow.png">